-A DOJ employee, an applicant for Federal employment, or an individual benefiting from a DOJ administered employment program may institute an EEO complaint if that employee or applicant believes that he/she has been discriminated against based on one or more of these factors:
+A DOJ employee, an applicant for federal employment, or an individual benefiting from a DOJ administered employment program may institute an equal employment opportunity (EEO) complaint if that employee or applicant believes that he/she has been discriminated against based on one or more of these factors:

-The Counselor will issue a Notice of Final Interview within 30 days of your initial contact.
-You will have 15 days from your receipt of that notice to decide whether you wish to file a formal complaint.
+The Counselor will issue a Notice of Final Interview within 30 calendar days of your initial contact.
+You will have 15 calendar days from your receipt of that notice to file a formal complaint of discrimination.

 After completing the informal process, you may decide to file a formal complaint.
-To do this, you must send to the EEO Officer a DOJ Form 201A, Complaint of Discrimination, that was included in your Notice of Final Interview.
-You must file your complaint within 15 days of your receipt of the Notice of Final Interview.
+To do this, you must send to the EEO Officer a DOJ FORM 201A, Complaint of Discrimination that was included with your Notice of Final Interview.
+You must file your complaint within 15 calendar days of your receipt of the Notice of Final Interview.

 You may choose to include a letter or any other supporting materials with your complaint, however, you must submit a DOJ Form 201A.
 You can obtain this form from the Department's EEO Office, if you did not receive one with your Notice of Final Interview.

 Your complaint must be specific and limited only to those matters that you previously discussed with the EEO Counselor.
 You will receive written acknowledgement of the EEO Office's receipt of your complaint.
 It will inform you of the date that your complaint was filed.
 This date will be used for calculating the length of time for processing all of the steps in the formal process.

 If your complaint is accepted for processing, an impartial investigation will be ordered.
 The Department will ensure that it is a thorough and fair investigation and is completed within 180 days from the date you filed your formal complaint.
 Amended complaints will be investigated within the earlier of 180 days after the last amendment to the original complaint or 360 days after the filing of the original complaint.